vasivarga/automationTesting/README.md

-# automationTesting
+#Automating testcases using Selenium Webdriver with JBehave Stories and Allure Reporter

-Some automation testcases ran on pcgarage.ro using selenium webdriver, jBehave stories and allure reporter
+Some automation testcases ran on https://pcgarage.ro/ using selenium webdriver, JBehave stories and Allure reporter

-use "maven clen verify" to run all the testcases.
-To see the generated reports navigate to target folder and run "allure serve" or "allure generate"
+- Use "maven clen verify" to run all the testcases from Maven.
+- To see the generated reports, navigate to the target folder and run "allure serve" or "allure generate command